In this article, we are going to cover 10 things not to do in a cemetery.

 3. Don’t let your kids run wild

-If your kids can be respectful, then by all means bring them along.
+If your kids can be respectful, then, by all means, bring them along.
 It’s important for them to get a grasp of history, and they’ll ask all sorts of questions that will help them understand the reality of death, but without fear.

 4. Don’t walk on top of the graves

-When you’re at the cemetery, it’s important to be respectful to the remains of the deceased.
-Cemeteries, after all, are one of the ways we remain civilized – by showing proper care and respect for the dead.
+Cemeteries, after all, are sacred grounds, and the final resting place of so many loved ones.
+It’s one of the ways we remain civilized – by showing proper care and respect for the dead.

 5. Don’t sit or lean on the headstones, grave markers, or other memorials